Oddjob

 Ant is a fantastic build tool, Ant was never designed for the business event model Oddjob is aimed at, the fact it comes so close is a great credit to it's design.
 But Ant has a few drawbacks for this purpose.

 Ant has only two completion states.
 Complete or BuildException.
-For the business type flow of events I'm conviced there has to be three completion states which is why Oddjob has Complete, Not Complete and Exception.
+For the business type flow of events I'm convinced there has to be three completion states which is why Oddjob has Complete, Incomplete and Exception.

-With version 0.11 you can now use most Ant tasks within Oddjob and that's the bit of Ant that bussiness intergration really needs. ftp, mail etc.
+With version 0.11 you can now use most Ant tasks within Oddjob and that's the bit of Ant that business integration really needs. ftp, mail etc.

 Is Oddjob an application framework?